 A brush with the law rather than criminals is a far more likely scenario.
 Speed limits are strictly enforced and driving with above the (low) permitted levels of alcohol in blood or breath carries severe penalties.
-Be cautious around military areas (particularly in the north).
+Be cautious around military areas.
 Where access is denied to civilians, stay away and take “No Photography” signs seriously.

 Electricity supply across the island is 230 volts supplied through 13 amp, three-square-pin plugs.
 Brits therefore need no adaptors, and can use equipment that they use at home.
 Others will need adaptors, and though they’re readily available, it makes sense to bring your own.

 All that is needed by most foreign nationals to enter north or south Cyprus is a valid passport.
 There are no restrictions on length of stay for EU nationals in the south; in the north they can stay for up to three months.
 Nationals of the US, Canada, Australia, New Zealand and Singapore can stay in the south or north for up to three months without a visa.
 The main complication likely to face visitors is if they want to cross into or out of Turkish-occupied north Cyprus.
-The republic’s position is still that anybody entering the north through what they consider illegal ports or airports, or staying in hotels in the north that were owned by Greek Cypriots, might face legal sanctions, though the reality is that this has become increasingly unlikely.
-Visitors can cross from south to north Cyprus at any of the (currently seven) official crossing points – if travelling to the north, a visa is issued at the border, stamped on a separate slip of paper rather than your passport.
+The republic’s position is still that anybody entering the north through what they consider illegal ports or airports, or staying in hotels in the north that were owned by Greek Cypriots, might face legal sanctions, though the reality is that this is extremely unlikely.
+Visitors can cross from south to north Cyprus at any of the (currently seven) official crossing points.
 If using a car rented in the south, a separate insurance policy will be needed for the north.

 The main medical inconveniences are likely to be from sunstroke, insect bites, and the odd sting from a jellyfish.
-All General Hospitals (found in most major towns), and some private ones, have Accident and Emergency Departments which provide free emergency treatment to all.
-More routine treatment may have to be paid for so travel insurance is highly recommended.
+All General Hospitals (found in most major towns), and some private ones, have Accident and Emergency Departments, which provide free emergency treatment to all.
+More routine treatment may have to be paid for so travel insurance is recommended.
 That said, EU citizens may be able to receive free or reduced-cost treatment in the republic on presentation of a European Health Insurance Card.
 In the north, all visitors are entitled to free emergency medical treatment, but beyond that it must be paid for, so, again, private insurance is strongly recommended.
-Pharmacies can help with common minor complaints and ailments.
-A good source of information, whether you’re from an EU country or not, is wdh.gov.uk/travellers.
-Tap water in Cyprus is safe to drink, and doesn’t have any noticeable chemical taste.
+Pharmacies, ubiquitous throughout the island, can help with common minor complaints and ailments.
+A good source of information is dh.gov.uk/travellers.
+Tap water in Cyprus is safe to drink and doesn’t have any noticeable chemical taste.
+Bottled water is cheap.

 Travel insurance, covering medical expenses, personal property, third-party liability, cancellation and so on is recommended.
-If you intend to try any of what might be considered dangerous or extreme sports, you should check to see whether they’re covered, and if not, extend the cover accordingly.
+If you intend to try any dangerous or extreme sports, you should check to see whether they’re covered, and if not, extend the cover accordingly.
 Bear in mind that some credit cards carry complimentary insurance.
 If you have anything stolen, report it to the police in order to get a crime or ID number for inclusion in your claim.

-In the south, internet access is getting more widespread by the day.
+In the south, free internet access is widely available.
 Most hotels now offer guests at the very least a dedicated machine, more commonly wi-fi in a restricted part of the hotel (bar or foyer), and increasingly wi-fi throughout.
 Some cafés, restaurants and bars also offer free wi-fi.
 If you can’t find a wi-fi signal you may need to visit an internet café, found in most major towns (and usually packed with teenagers).
 Though lagging behind the south, wi-fi is becoming more common in tourist areas in north Cyprus.

 Most large hotels offer laundry services, or are happy to arrange them through reception.
 Dry cleaners will be found in town centres, with normal turnaround being two days – ask for a fast premium service if that’s too long.
 There are also launderettes (laundromats) in the main towns.

-The CTO produces a range of excellent free maps – one of the whole island (“A Visitor’s Map of Cyprus”) and separate ones for Agia Napa, Larnaka, Lemesos, Pafos, the Troodos Mountains and Lefkosia which include useful area and town-centre maps.
+The CTO produces a range of excellent free maps – one of the whole island (A Visitor’s Map of Cyprus) and separate ones for Agia Napa, Larnaka, Lemesos, Pafos, the Troodos Mountains and Lefkosia which include useful area and town-centre maps.
 These are in the process of being updated – check the date given in the bottom left-hand corner of the map.
-There are also special interest maps such as the Rother Walking Guide Cyprus – South and North, and Cyprus: Car Tours and Walks in the Landscapes series.
-In the north, the Tourism Promotion and Marketing Department produce a good general tourist map on which are marked bathing beaches, watersports, sailing, petrol stations and a lot more, plus street maps for all the main towns and some excellent walking maps.
+There are also special interest maps such as the Rother Walking Guide Cyprus – South and North, and Cyprus: Car Tours and Walks in the “Landscapes” series.
+In the north, the Office of Tourism Promotion and Marketing Department produces a good general tourist map on which are marked bathing beaches, water sports, sailing, petrol stations and a lot more, together with street maps for all the main towns and some excellent walking maps.

 In the south, the currency is the euro (€), and it is very easy to access your money – there are numerous banks and ATMs, so much so that travellers’ cheques are an endangered species.
 Credit cards are widely accepted.
 Banking hours are May–Sept Mon–Fri 8.15am–1.30pm; Oct–April Mon 8.30am–1.30pm & 3.15–4.45pm, Tues–Fri 8.30am–1.30pm.
-There are 24-hour exchange facilities at Larnaka and Pafos airports, and in Lemesos port.
-In the north, the Turkish Lira (TL) is the official currency, though euros, pounds sterling and US dollars are often accepted.
-Prices for north Cyprus in this guide are given in euros for accommodation and Turkish Lira for restaurants, museum admission and other fees.
+There are 24hr exchange facilities at Larnaka and Pafos airports, and in Lemesos port.
+In the north, the Turkish Lira (¨) is the official currency, though euros, pounds sterling and US dollars are widely accepted.

 Museums, archeological sites and places of worship